cdancy/cute/README.md

 # cute

 Java based IDE created for senior project many moons ago.
 Uploading this to serve mainly as a reminder to how far I've come and to be nicer to individuals who are still wet behind the ears so to speak.

+## Why the name?

+When showing an initial concept of this idea to my advisor he looked things over and responded with "That's cute".
+I was none too thrilled with this response but he encouraged me to continue nonetheless.
+And so, if only to spite him, I named the project `cute`.

 ## Goals